Find Compassionate Professionals at Regional Mental Health Center

 The dietician functions as a member of the treatment team with responsibility for nutritional/dietetic diagnostic evaluation and treatment services in accordance within requirements of the client treatment plan.
 Clinical dietetic services and consultation are also provided to clients and staff throughout the Center.

-Six nurse practitioners are contracted provide history and physicals for clients admitted to the inpatient unit and the substance abuse units on an as needed basis
+Four nurse practitioners are contracted provide history and physicals for clients admitted to the inpatient.

 Back to Top